 The programme aims to support trainees in the development of core competencies across the three years of training.

-All trainees gain experience of working across the life-span, of working in residential and community settings, and with people who have severe and/or enduring problems.
+Trainees gain experience of working across the life-span.
+This can include working in residential, community and health settings, and with people with moderate distress to severe and/or enduring problems.

 How Are Placements Monitored?